Conservation areas and reserves

 - Never remove stone tools or other archaeological artefacts from rock art sites.
-Even a single artefact can jeopardize further research and lead to the destruction of the site.
+Even a single artefact can jeopardise further research and lead to the destruction of the site.

 - Avoid stirring up dust from the floors at rock art sites.
 Dust settles on the art and, in time, hardens to form a dark crust over the paintings.

 - Never attempt any tracing or rubbing of the art since it is easily damaged.
 Take only photographs (flash photography will not damage the art).